cihai/unihan-etl/README.rst

 "Structured" output
 -------------------

-The UNIHAN database packs multiple values, nested values, and optional flags (such as apostrophes) into fields. unihan-etl carefully extracts these values in a uniform manner.
+Codepoints can pack a lot more detail, unihan-etl carefully extracts these values in a uniform manner.
 Empty values are pruned.

-Due to the nested nature of this output, its only supported on JSON, YAML, and python output.
+To make this possible, unihan-etl exports to JSON, YAML, and python list/dicts.

+.. admonition:: Why not CSV?

+   Unfortunately, CSV is only suitable for storing table-like information.
+File formats such as JSON and YAML accept key-values and hierarchical entries.

 JSON, ``$ unihan-etl -F json``: